 Once you emerge from the station, veer left, and you are on Arbat.
 At the beginning of the walk, don’t miss the lovely turquoise-colored mansion (Arbat, 53).
-Here Russia’s most famous poet – Alexander Pushkin lived with his beautiful wife after they got married.
+Here Russia’s most famous poet – Alexander Pushkin, lived with his beautiful wife after getting married.

-About halfway down the street there is a more modern installation – a building wall that has been transformed into a homage to the Soviet rock musician – Victor Tsoy, who died in a car accident in 1990.
-The wall started as a single inscription on 15 August 1990: “Victor Tsoy died today” and later many more inscriptions have been added.
+About halfway down the street, there is a more modern installation – a building wall that has been transformed into a homage to the Soviet rock musician – Victor Tsoy, who died in a car accident in 1990.
+The wall started as a single inscription on 15 August 1990: “Victor Tsoy died today,” Later, many more inscriptions have been added.

-At the end of the 1.2-kilometer walk, you arrive at a famous restaurant – Prague, where another Russia’s literally great – Lev Tolstoy used to give live readings of his work.
+At the end of the 1.2-kilometer walk, you arrive at a famous restaurant – Prague, where another Russia’s literally incredible – Lev Tolstoy used to give live readings of his work.

 Cathedral Of Christ The Saviour

 Here is the one building that symbolizes all of Russia’s turbulent history of the past two centuries.
-Built to commemorate the victims of the war with Napoleon in 1812, it was demolished after the Bolshevik revolution in 1917, when religion was outlawed under the new regime.
+Built to commemorate the war victims with Napoleon in 1812, it was demolished after the Bolshevik revolution in 1917, when religion was outlawed under the new regime.

-In 1960 a swimming pool was constructed on the site of the cathedral and remained there throughout the Communist Era until the Perestroika and the consequent change of the regime.
+In 1960 a swimming pool was constructed on the cathedral site and remained there throughout the Communist Era until the Perestroika and the consequent change of the regime.

 In an effort to obliterate the scars left by the Communists and to return Russia to its former glory, the new government-commissioned re-building of the cathedral in the early 90s.

-In recent years, the cathedral made a splash in the news when a feminist punk rock band – Pussy Riot staged a guerrilla performance there in 2012.
-The controversial performance resulted in one of the most widely publicised court trials and consequent imprisonment of the three members of the band.
+In recent years, the cathedral made a splash in the news when a feminist punk rock band – Pussy Riot, staged a guerrilla performance there in 2012.
+The controversial performance resulted in one of the most widely publicized court trials and the band’s three members’ consequent imprisonment.

 The new building of the cathedral has neither the aesthetics nor the grandeur of the original structure.
 It is only interesting from the historical point of view and for the part of the city it occupies.